Get expert advice about going on a break in your relationship Simply click here to chat now.

 Why do you want space from your partner at this moment?

-Taking a break isn’t something you should decide upon in the heat of the moment after an argument.
+Taking a break in a relationship isn’t something you should decide upon in the heat of the moment after an argument.
 Take some time to cool down.
 You don’t want to regret speaking too soon.

 3. Are you willing to lose them?